samkhodak/Pomodoro-Timer/README.md

 [Pomodoro&reg;](https://en.wikipedia.org/wiki/Pomodoro_Technique)-like
 timer for breaking out of flow state.

-*Description of your TimeFlo timer.*
+The TimeFlo program will allow the user to set timers for themselves and go from workflow to a break time, with timers in between.

 ## Status and Roadmap

-*Status of the MVP.
-Describe what works and what doesn't.
-Describe "future work" for this project.*
+The project is currently in the project plan phase.
+The requirements have been completed.

-* [ ] Requirements complete.
+* [x] Requirements complete.
 * [ ] Project plan complete.
 * [ ] Design complete.
 * [ ] Implementation complete.